AsAhmadullah/Sample/README.md

 And using log4j file know the time and date with functionality names Do assert for verification and validation
-Once we Complete the Execution then we push the code into github
+Once we Complete the Execution then we push the code into github then clone the project into master branch then will start the work individual users